OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-13.md

 ## Matthew 13:6

-But when the sun rose, they were scorched, and since they had no root, they withered away.
+But when the sun rose, they were scorched, and lacking roots, they withered away.

 ## Matthew 13:7

-Other seeds fell among thorns, and the thorns grew up and choked them.
+Other seeds fell among thorns, which grew up and suffocated them.

 ## Matthew 13:8